alban12/automl-pyspark/README.md

 ## Usage

-To use the project, you will first need to get on an appropriate virtual environment.
+To use the project, you will first need to get set an appropriate virtual environment.
 This can be done with the following command :

 ```bash
 poetry shell